rubocode/governance/fundamentals/scope/index.md

 It is for the profit of the owners.

 It is mandatory for a person to be a citizen.
-But it is not mandatory for a person to be a customer.
+But it is not mandatory for a person to be an employee or a customer.